-It’s that time of year again…awards season, baby!
-Let those silly naysayers focus on the dark side of the process: the wastefulness of awards campaigns, the annual sanctification of the middlebrow and the bland, the shameless celebrity gladhanding, the bloated self-importance of mediocre critics, the petty and insipid arguments and controversies, the fact that you’re inevitably choosing from a preselected group of “contenders”, the utter folly of declaring an objectively “Best” anything…
+It’s that time of year again.
+Awards season, baby!
+Let the naysayers focus on the dark side of the process: the wastefulness of awards campaigns, the annual sanctification of the middlebrow and the bland, the shameless glad-handing, the bloated self-importance of mediocre critics, the insipid arguments and controversies, the inevitable preselected group of “contenders,” the utter folly of declaring an objectively “Best” anything…

-Wait, what was I talking about?
+Wait, what was I saying?
 Oh yeah: awards season, baby!
 The best time of the year!
 Hollywood’s season of quality, love it or leave it, Jack!
-Once again, I am devoting late November/early December towards cramming for my best of 2015 lists and SFFCC awards ballot – catching up on the movies I missed, screening as-yet-unreleased awards hopefuls, and re-watching some of my favorites from earlier in the year.
-You can check out my frequently updated 2015 Ranked list HERE, and follow my 2015 Catchup list HERE.
+Once again, I am devoting late November and early December towards cramming for my best of 2015 lists and SFFCC awards ballot – catching up on the movies I missed, screening as-yet-unreleased awards hopefuls, and re-watching some of my favorites from earlier in the year.
 I’ll be posting these Cramfest updates every few days for the next three weeks, and I’ll culminate the series by publishing my full SFFCC ballot.

 Brooklyn (Dir.: John Crowley; GRADE: B)

 As I wrote on Letterboxd, Old New York has never looked more maple-glazed than it does here.
 Telling the story of an Irish immigrant (Saoirse Ronan, simultaneously sickly and luminous) divided between continents, obligations, ambitions, emotions and men, Brooklyn lays it on thick, from cinematographer Yves Belanger’s bronzed images to Michael Brooks’ honeyed score, but somehow it works.
-There’s a warmth and sincerity that blasts through the fossilized nostalgia like a sunbeam, and the supporting cast is very strong, especially a scene-stealing Julie Walters.
+Warmth and sincerity blasts through the fossilized nostalgia like a sunbeam.
+Meanwhile, the supporting cast, especially a scene-stealing Julie Walters, is solid.
 On the other hand, I’m turning 40 next year, and it kind of freaks me out that I like both this movie and Bill Condon’s Mr. Holmes so much.
 How long before I’m clamoring for The Eleventh Best Exotic Marigold Hotel?

 Southpaw (Dir.: Antoine Fuqua; GRADE: C+)